 - How to provide a safe sleep environment

-- Follow mom and baby until age two
+- Follow mom and baby until age one

 - Infant and toddler development

 Eligible participants are pregnant women and girls, preferably in the first trimester (first three months) of pregnancy that may be at risk for a poor pregnancy outcome.
 Examples of poor pregnancy outcomes that could occur include low birth weight babies weighing less than 5.5 pounds, babies being born prematurely before 37 weeks, babies with seizures or growth delays.

 - Immunization Clinic - The Immunization Clinic reduces and eliminates the spread of vaccine preventable diseases by providing immunization education and vaccination services.